Optimal Moving Average Crossover Timeframes

 Entry and exit rules

-When backtesting, it’s crucial to simulate realistic trade execution and incorporate proper risk management techniques.
+When back testing, you really need to simulate realistic trade execution and incorporate proper risk management techniques.

 You’ll want to account for slippage, commissions, and market volatility to ensure your results are as accurate as possible.